camunda/camunda-docs/docs/components/cloud-console/manage-organization/organization-settings.md

 ---
 id: organization-settings
 title: Organization management
-description: "Follow these simple instructions to manage your organization."
+description: "Follow these instructions to manage your organization."
 ---

 Organization management can be accessed via the menu in the navigation bar.